Back to Back Issues Page |

 Leather jackets come in many styles to suit the types of riding you enjoy and the seasons when you ride.

+Also, leather jackets always look good.
 A leather jacket will keep you safe and comfortable for many years if you occasionally work it over with a cleaner/preservative.
+You can rely on leather to give you great abrasion protection if you "hit the road."

 But leather alone won't absorb hard falls onto your shoulder or elbow.
 For protection you need strategically placed armor/padding on these impact-prone areas.
+Leather blocks cold or damp winds and keeps out light rain.

 But unless your jacket is lined with a waterproof material such as Gore-Tex, or the leather has been treated to make it especially water resistant, you must wear a rain jacket over your leather jacket to keep you dry.